sguox002/leetcode/review/math1.md

     }
 ```

-878. Nth Magical Number
+### 878. Nth Magical Number
-approach  1: use gcd lcm to define l and r, and use binary search
+approach  1: use gcd lcm to define l and r, and use binary search<br/>
-note the binary search looks for the first true f,f,f,f...t,t...t,f,f,f,f
+note the binary search looks for the first true f,f,f,f...t,t...t,f,f,f,f<br/>

 approach 2: the pattern repeats at the lcm
 ```cpp